 The Parent Tax Credit

-Most parents can take advantage of at least one form of parent tax credit to help soften the expense of raising a child
+Most parents can take advantage of at least one form of parent tax credit when filing to help soften the expense of raising a child.

 This article provides an overview of some of the benefits that are available to parents in the form of tax credits.

 You have already gone through what may have been the happiest, yet longest day of your life -- the day your little angel (or monster, depending on the hour of the day) came into the world.
 However, as the euphoria fades away, the reality starts to sink in.
 When it comes right down to it, being a parent can be quite expensive.
 Not only do kids require new furniture, food and healthcare, but they will also need more clothes and diapers that you can probably imagine right now.

 Not to fear, though, the federal government has your back when it comes to the expenses related to your child care.
 This article will focus on the parent tax credit, which is really two different kinds of tax credits: the dependent exemption and the child tax credit.

 As you probably know, the Internal Revenue Service allows each person that pays income tax to exempt a portion of their income that is not taxable.
 In 2016, this amount is $4,050 for you, and if you file as a married couple, you get to double this amount (you each get to take one exemption, meaning a total exemption of $8,100).

 When your little bundle of joy comes into the world, the federal government allows you and your spouse to claim one more dependent exemption for each child you have.
 This exemption is allowed for each child that a couple has under the age of 19 (as long as the child is actually dependent upon you, as their parents).
 In addition, you may be able to claim a dependency exemption for a child over the age of 19 if the child is a full time student and meets a few other requirements.